Impact of the COVID-19 pandemic on hospitals: Asia

-Malaysia

 Nurses are facing job dissatisfaction which increases their likelihood to quit and find a new career.
 Malaysia showed dramatic burnout rates where the "turnover rate increased by more than 50% between 2005 and 2010".

 North America

 In the United States, hospitals financially rely on "surgeries, scans and other well-reimbursed services to privately insured patients".
 Non-emergency care was discontinued during the pandemic, causing severe financial problems.
 For example, the Mayo Clinic's revenue had a net gain of $1 billion in 2019, but had to cancel surgeries in 2020 and therefore expects to lose nearly $1 billion during 2020.

 The federal government passed the CARES Act, which is giving $30 billion to hospitals nationwide.
 261 hospital systems laid off or furloughed over 100,000 employees by May 21.

 Hospitals and other healthcare organizations in North America were unprepared for the COVID-19 pandemic.
 Many hospitals face a lack of reliable testing kits, ventilators, and PPE.
 Each of these pieces of equipment is crucial for preventing, diagnosing, and treating COVID-19.

 North American hospitals and other medical institutions were not ready for the COVID-19 pandemic.
 Many hospitals face a shortage of reliable test kits, ventilators, and PPEs and each of these is essential for the prevention, diagnosis, and treatment of COVID-19.
 Between 2019 and 2020, the U.S. healthcare system was unable to define key elements of sharing information between interhospital, interstate, and federal partners, assessing the impact of the event in real-time to load-balancing the staff, patients and resources.
 In some cases, there were issues with both, the availability and distribution of resources.
 As COVID-19 has placed extraordinary demands on the hospital's oxygen system to provide care in an intensive care environment and used non-traditional staff and contracted to meet Demand.
 Most California acute care hospitals began started to put off admissions and non-urgent treatments when the COVID-19 pandemic hit.

+One of the main drivers of the COVID-19 pandemic was Intensive Care Unit (ICU) capacity as resources such as hospital staff and personal protective equipment (PPE) were continuously used up.
+Although disaster planning for such a contingency had already taken place (and indeed had been updated), the sheer scale of the impact first became apparent in the United States on the state level in late November 2020.

+Among the concerns was the tremendous strain on staff and the inability to transfer patients to other hospitals which were likewise swamped, a particular problem in rural states which had commensurate health care infrastructure.
+Governor Newsom of California issued a strict stay-at-home order to take effect 48 hours whenever any of that California's five regions reached 15% remaining capacity as projections were that hospitals would be swamped by Christmas.